 Detailed provisions concerning the division of police and security powers have been drawn up in several situations, either to protect particular interests of the central or principal entity or to legitimize central intervention in the autonomous territory under certain specified circumstances.
-The 1979 Basque autonomy provisions, for example, establish an "autonomous police regime," responsible to the Basque government, which has jurisdiction over the maintenance of public order within the province.100 Reserved to the national security forces are police services of an "extracommunitary or supracommunitary nature," such as guarding ports, airports, and frontiers, and controlling customs and immigration into the national territory.101 A joint "security council" is established to coordinate the local police and national security forces, and the latter retain the right to intervene unilaterally, with the approval of this security council, if they consider "the general interest of the state to be gravely threatened," or without security council approval but under the direction of the national authorities in cases of "special urgency."102
+The 1979 Basque autonomy provisions, for example, establish an "autonomous police regime," responsible to the Basque government, which has jurisdiction over the maintenance of public order within the province.

+n110 Reserved to the national security forces are police services of an "extracommunitary or supracommunitary nature," such as guarding ports, airports, and frontiers, and controlling customs and immigration into the national territory. n101 A joint "security council" is established to coordinate the local police and national security forces, and the latter retain the right to intervene unilaterally, with the approval of this security council, if they consider "the general interest of the state to be gravely threatened," or without security council approval but under the direction of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n102 Portion of the national authorities in cases of "special urgency." n2 Portion of the national authorities in cases of "special urgency." n federal authorities could intervene unilaterally "if the safety of Switzerland be placed in jeopardy," [877] and these powers were used to put down an insurrection in 1890 that had overthrown a cantonal government. n104

-Despite reference to the cantons as "sovereign," the 1848 Swiss Constitution also reserved a right of intervention to the federal Government in order to guarantee the cantons' constitutions;103 the federal authorities could intervene unilaterally "if the safety of Switzerland be placed in jeopardy,"
+Despite reference to the cantons as "sovereign," the 1848 Swiss Constitution also reserved a right of intervention to the federal Government in order to guarantee the cantons' constitutions; n103 the